 Read More: 17 Tips For How To Reduce Construction Cost

 4. Concrete Blocks

-Aggregate is not only one material, it includes gravel, crushed stone, sand, slag, and recycled concrete and geosynthetic aggregates.
-This material may natural, manufactured or recycled.
+Aggregate is not only one material, it includes gravel, crushed stone, sand, slag, recycled concrete, and geosynthetic aggregates.
+This material may be natural, manufactured, or recycled.

 7. Fly Ash

 The fly ash primly used as supplementary cementitious material (SCM) in the production of portland cement concrete.